YuvalBernard/Z-spectra-fitting-app/README.md

         * Plot of the best-fit Z-spectra
         * Excel file containing the original dataset and the best-fit simulation
-        * A text file containing summary statistics
+        * A text file containing summary statistics See the `APT_phantom` folder for examples.
 We strongly encourage using the Bayesian MCMC fitting method using the Symbolic solver.

 ## Contributing and contact info
 This package is proprety of the [Leskes group](https://www.weizmann.ac.il/MCMS/Leskes/home) at the Weizmann Institude of Science.
 However, you may freely make changes to the software and redistribute it.
 Please cite our paper while doing so!

 We are open to suggestions for improving the software!
-Please contact [mailto:yuval.bernard@weizmann.ac.il].
+Please contact [yuval.bernard@weizmann.ac.il].
 You may also open a bug report or a feature request via Github.